Need to talk? Call 1800 882 436.

 What does a child health nurse do?

-3-minute read
+8-minute read

 What is a child health nurse?

 A child and family health nurse is a registered nurse with extra qualifications in child and family health nursing.
-Most are also registered midwives (in Victoria, all child health nurses are midwives).
+Most are also registered midwives.
+In Victoria, all child health nurses are midwives.

 What does a child health nurse do?

-Your child and family health nurse will usually offer:
+Your child and family health nurse can:

 To find your local child health service, go to: